-The Aphelion Vintage Distortion is a clone of the MXR Distortion+, one of the first op-amp-based drive pedals going all the way back to 1973.
+The Aphelion Vintage Distortion is a clone of the MXR Distortion+, one of the first op-amp-based drive pedals dating all the way back to 1973.

 This was also one of the first circuits to use hard diode-to-ground clipping, and while it’s a fairly simple circuit, it served as an ancestor to many other classic pedals like the Boss DS-1 and Maxon/Ibanez SD-9.
 It has no tone control, but instead, the gain control also changes the tone as you turn it up.
 Technically speaking, only the bass frequency is cut, but this has the perceived effect of increasing treble as well.